FusionAuth/fusionauth-openapi/README.md

 We are publishing this to see how useful the FusionAuth community finds it.
 We welcome feedback on your usage of this spec.
 We'll plan to revisit this after we've received some feedback on how useful it is and determine if there are additional features we need to implement.

+Please open bugs on this repository.
+For support in using this, please see the next section.

 ## Questions and support

-If you have a question or support issue regarding this OpenAPI sepc, we'd love to hear from you.
+If you have a question or support issue regarding this OpenAPI spec, we'd love to hear from you.

 If you have a paid edition with support included, please [open a ticket in your account portal](https://account.fusionauth.io/account/support/).
 Learn more about [paid editions here](https://fusionauth.io/pricing/).